AdobeDocs/commerce-cloud-service.en/help/user/magento-platform.md

 ---
-title: Magento on Adobe Experience Cloud overview
+title: Magento on Adobe Experience Cloud
 description: A Magento platform built on Adobe.
 ---

-# Magento on Adobe Experience Cloud Documentation
+# Magento Platform User Guide

 ![banner](../assets/banner-hex-violet.png)

 The Magento Platform-as-a-Service (PaaS) is a fully managed hosting platform built on Ethos-Kubernetes and Adobe Cloud Manager that provides a **self-service** approach to managing your Magento Commerce application in a Cloud-native environment.
-From the Magento on Adobe Experience Cloud portal, you control the following:
+From the Magento Commerce Program portal, you control the following:

 - Performance monitoring
 - Environment access and controls
 - CICD Pipeline optimization and scheduling
 - Capacity management with autoscale tooling
 - Self-service stack configurations
-- Multi-application support and microservices
+- Multi-application support and micro-services

 ## Magento on Adobe Experience Cloud guides {#magento-paas-guides}